Alireza Beiranvand: Naft Tehran

 Beiranvand has played with Naft Tehran since 2011.
 He made his debut in the Hazfi Cup against Damash on 25 October 2011.
-There were links between him and the red half of Tehran, Persepolis, but the chairman of Naft Tehran, Mansour Ghanbarzadeh, did not allow him to leave the club.
-In his first year as the first-choice goalkeeper, Beiranvand led the team to a 3rd place League finish and a spot in the AFC Champions League for the first time in the club's history.
+He was involved in negotiations with the rival team Persepolis F.C., but the chairman of Naft Tehran, Mansour Ghanbarzadeh, did not allow him to leave the club.
+In his first year as the first-choice goalkeeper, Beiranvand led the team to a third place League finish and a spot in the AFC Champions League for the first time in the club's history.
 On 23 March 2014, he extended his contract with the club until June 2019.
 On 24 November 2014, Beiranvand provided an assist in their match against Tractor Sazi by throwing the ball into the opponent's half.

 He was linked with a move to Persepolis in January 2016, but the move fell through at the last moment.
 Beiranvand left Naft at the end of the 2015–16 season after his contract expired.